 Popular Opinions vs. Scientific Evidence

 There are many popular opinions about hydration and urination that are not supported by scientific evidence.
 One common myth is that you should drink eight glasses of water a day, regardless of your activity level or health status.
-While staying hydrated is essential, individual fluid needs vary.
+But while staying hydrated is essential, individual fluid needs vary.
 Listening to your body's thirst cues and adjusting your fluid intake accordingly is a more effective approach.

 The Role of Technology in Monitoring Hydration